 The Pitlochry Accommodation Guide

-So in 1874 a new hotel was lavishly designed as a Scotch Baronial Hydropathic establishment complete with luxurious accommodation, Turkish baths and treatment rooms.
-Today it is has its own record you can visit its 1874 luxury hotel museum.
+Pitlochry luxury accommodation started in 1874 when a new hotel was built.
+The Atholl Palace Hotel was lavishly designed as a Scotch Baronial Hydropathic establishment complete with luxury accommodation.
+This included Turkish baths and treatment rooms.
+You can visit the Atholl Palace Hotel Museum to see what a 1874 luxury accommodation looked like.

 A word of warning